jorgecardleitao/private-jets/README.md

 #### 2. Identify all aircrafts, ICAO number tail number and type

-This is performed automatically by the computer program and consists, and consists in extracting the database of all aircrafts in https://globe.adsbexchange.com.
+This is performed automatically by the computer program and consists in extracting the database of all aircrafts in https://globe.adsbexchange.com.

 Details are available in the source code, [src/aircraft_db.rs](./src/aircraft_db.rs).